jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/creality-cr-10s-3d-printer.md

 You have to use 1.75mm filament with the CR-10.
 It's possible to use other sizes, but not without heavy modification.

+Polylactic acid, or PLA, is a bioplastic printing material derived from natural materials like corn, tapioca, and potatoes.
 Generally PLA is the easiest material to print with, at least as you are starting out.
 They come in rolls of 1kg (2.2 pounds).

+So, is PLA food safe and biodegradable?
+You would thinks becasue its made from food products.
+[Check out this article][68] where they state
+"PLA is Generally Recognized as Safe (GRAS) when used in contact with food".
+And [this article][69] state "The process of biodegradation and its duration is highly dependent on the environment ...
+PLA biodegrades because its origins are natural and microorganisms can feed on it to turn it into compost ...
+In ordinary room-conditions, PLA will endure for hundreds of years."

 With any filament there's some settings you will have to tweak to get the best performance out of it.
 You can play around with retraction settings to reduce the amount of stringing you get on the prints.